 Research in the lab is heavily interdisciplinary.
 I have interests in diverse areas including genomics, phylogenetics, population genetics, ecology, behavior, morphology and conservation.
 Work is primarily focused on herpetofauna, and I have a few main systems I focus on.
 I welcome the opportunity to work with those who have similarly interdisciplinary interests, and want to develop independent projects within the systems I focus on.
 I am also interested in purely genetic/genomic projects.
 My lab is a state of the art molecular lab, and at UC Merced we have access to a range of different core facilities, including a stable isotope lab, environmental analytical facility, microscopy facility and spatial analysis labs.

-UC Merced offers competitive Teaching Assistantships, many internal fellowships (both for current and incoming students) and cheap living costs compared to other UC campuses.
+UC Merced offers competitive Teaching Assistantships, many internal fellowships (both for current and incoming students) and affordable living costs compared to other UC campuses.
 There are numerous competitive internal fellowships for recruits and current students at UC Merced.
-Merced is also very close to the Sierra’s, which offers ample opportunities for those who like to explore the great outdoors, including proximity to Yosemite National Park!
+Merced is also very close to the Sierra Nevada, which offers ample opportunities for those who like to explore the great outdoors, including proximity to Yosemite National Park!